Georgian wine PDO

 Food pairing

-Kindzmarauli's natural sweetness and smooth texture pair well with both savory and sweet dishes:
+Kindzmarauli's gentle sweetness and soft structure pair well with a wide range of dishes:

-• Grilled or roasted meats glazed with fruit or spice
+• Grilled or roasted meats with fruit or spice accents

 • Blue cheese or aged sulguni

-Serve slightly cool, around 14-16 °C, to highlight freshness.
+Serve slightly chilled, around 14-16 °C, to emphasize freshness and balance.

 Summary